-7. Take Photos in the Morning When the Sun Isn’t so Strong
+7. Macro Photography Lighting: Taking Macro Shots in the Morning When the Sun Isn’t So Strong

 Macro photography lighting can be challenging when shooting outdoors.
 You don’t have any control over the angle of the light.
 That’s why it’s crucial to figure out where the sun’s position is in the sky.

-When shooting, you don’t have to wait for the golden hour as you do in other types of photography.
-In most cases, you can expect beautiful shots as long as the sun is shining about 45 degrees in front of your subject.
+When shooting macro subjects, you don’t have to wait for the golden hour as you do in other types of photography.
+In most cases, you can expect beautiful macro shots as long as the sun is shining about 45 degrees in front of your subject.

 The only time you need to avoid is shooting at noon when the sun is high up in the sky.
 If you see ugly shadows on your subject, better wait a few hours until the sunlight isn’t as intense.

-Or you can find a shady area that absorbs some of the harsh light.
+Or you can find a shady area that absorbs some of the harsh backlight.

 6. Bounce Light With a Reflector

 You might be in a spot where the lighting is bad no matter the time of day.
-Consider using a reflector.
+Consider using lighting equipment such as a reflector.